Open NowResearch

 Who Can Apply

 Applicants must be invited by DCCEEW to apply.
-If not applying as an individual, the applicant must be one of the following entities applying on behalf of the individual invited to apply by DCCEEW: a university, a corporate Commonwealth entity, a publicly funded research organisation (PFRO) as defined in section 13 of the grant opportunity guidelines, or a State or Territory government department.
-Ineligible applicants include organisations, or project partners that are organisations, included on the National Redress Scheme’s list of institutions that have not joined or signified their intent to join the Scheme; employers of 100 or more employees that have not complied with the Workplace Gender Equality Act 2012; partnerships; applicants who have not been invited to apply; and organisations not included in section 4.1 of the grant opportunity guidelines.
+If not applying as an individual, the applicant must be one of the following entities applying on behalf of the invited individual: a university, a corporate Commonwealth entity, a publicly funded research organisation (PFRO), or a State or Territory government department.
+Ineligible applicants include organisations or project partners on the National Redress Scheme list of institutions that have not joined or signified intent to join the Scheme, employers of 100 or more employees that have not complied with the Workplace Gender Equality Act 2012, partnerships, applicants who have not been invited to apply, and organisations not included in section 4.1 of the grant opportunity guidelines.

 What's Funded

-Participation by invited Australian experts in IPCC Seventh Assessment Cycle processes, including attending IPCC meetings, collaborating on assessment reports and associated publications, and contributing expertise in climate science, adaptation, mitigation and greenhouse gas inventory methodologies.
+Participation in IPCC meetings and processes, collaboration in preparing IPCC assessment reports and associated publications, and related expert contributions in climate science, adaptation, mitigation and greenhouse gas inventory methodologies.

 Expected Outcomes